metagenlab/nanopore/README.md

 - summary   : a basecalling summary file from guppy (optional, absolute path)
 - reference : a reference genome (optional)

-These information have to be gather in a csv format, with the following header (in any order):
+These information have to be gather in a csv formated file, with the following header (in any order):
 `sampleId,fastq,summary,reference`

 A complete run looks like the following :